edwardgurney/pizza-burger-sports-bar/README.md

   * The label 'message' for the text area box on the homepage does not appear at the top of the box, it appears at the bottom.
   * The 'Book a Table' heading does not appear direclty in the middle of the webpage
+  * Some improvement could be made to the alignment of the text in the header from 930px

 ## **Deployment**